-The strategic tesk of the next period - a pre-revolutionary period of aggitation, propaganda and organization - consists in overcoming the contradiction between the maturity of the objective revolutionary conditions and the immaturity of the proletariat and its vanguard (the confusion and disappointment of the older generation; the inexperience of the younger generation).
-It is necessary to help the masses in the process of the daily struggle to find the bridge between present demands and the socialist program of the revolution.
-This bridge should include a system of transitional demands, stemming from today's conditions and from today's consciousness of wide layers of the working class and inalterably leading to one final conclusion; the conquest of power by the proletariat.
+The strategic task of the next period-a pre-revolutionary period of agitation, propaganda and organisation-consists in overcoming the contradiction between the maturity of the objective revolutionary conditions and the immaturity of the proletariat and its vanguard (the confusion and disappointment of the older generation; the inexperience of the younger generation).
+It is necessary to help the masses in the process of the daily struggle to find the bridge between present demands and the socialist programme of the revolution.
+This bridge should include a system of transitional demands, stemming from to-day's conditions and from to-day's consciousness of wide layers of the working class and unalterably leading to one final conclusion: the conquest of power by the proletariat.

-Classical Social Democracy, functioning in an epoch of progressive capitalism, divided its program into two parts, independent of one another; the minimum program which limited itself to reforms within the framework of bourgeois society, and the maximum program which promised substitution of socialism for capitalism in the indefinite future.
-Between the minimum and the maximum program no bridge existed.
-And indeed Social Democracy has no need of such a bridge since the word Socialism is used only for holiday speechifying.
-The Comintern has set out to follow the path of Social Democracy in an epoch of declying capitalism; when, in general, there can be no discussion of systematic social reforms and the raising of the masses' living standards; when every serious domand of the potty-bourgeoisie inevitably reach beyond the limits of capitalist property relations and of the bourgeois state.
+Classical Social Democracy, functioning in an epoch of progressive capitalism, divided its programme into two parts, independent of one another; the minimum programme which limited itself to reforms within the framework of bourgeois. society, and the maximum programme which promised substitution of socialism for capitalism in the indefinite future.
+Between the minimum and the maximum programme no bridge existed.
+And indeed Social Democracy has no need of such a bridge, since the word Socialism is used only for holiday speechifying.
+The Comintern has set out to follow the path of Social Democracy in an epoch of decaying capitalism; when, in general, there can be no discussion of systematic social reforms and the raising of the masses' living standards; when every serious demand of the proletariat and even every serious demand of the petty-bourgeoisie inevitably reaches beyond the. limits of capitalist property relations and of the bourgeois state.

-The strategical task of the Fourth International lies not in reforming capitalism but in its overtow.
-The political aim: the conquest of power by the proletariat for the purpose of expropriating the bourgeoisie.
+The strategical task of the Fourth International lies not in reforming capitalism but in its overthrow.
+The political aim : the conquest of power by the proletariat for the purpose of expropriating the bourgeoisie.
 However, the achievement of this strategic task is unthinkable without the most considered attention to all, even small and partial questions of tactics.
 All sections of the proletariat, all its layers, professions and groups should be drawn into the revolutionary movement.
 The present epoch is distinguished not for the fact that it frees the revolutionary party from day-to-day work but because it permits this work to be carried on indissolubly with the actual tasks of the revolution.

-The Fourth International does not discard the program of the old "minimal" demands to the degree to which these have preserved at least part of their vital forcefulness.
+The Fourth International does not discard the programme of the old "minimal" demands to the degree to which these have preserved at least part of their vital forcefulness.
 Indefatigably, it defends the democratic rights and social conquests of the workers.
 But it carries on this day-to-day work within the frame-work of the correct actual, that is, revolutionary perspective.
-Insofar as the old, partial "minimal" demands of the masses clash with the destructive and degrading tendencies of decadent capitalism -- and this occurs at each step -- the Fourth International advances a system of transitional demands, the essence of which is contained in the fact that ever more openly and decisively they will be directed against the very bases of the bourgeois regime.
-The old "minimal program" is superseded by the transitional program, the task of which lies in systematic mobilization of the masses for the proletarian revolution.
+Insofar as the old, partial "minimal" demands of the masses clash with the destructive and degrading tendencies of decadent capitalism-and this occurs at each stepthe Fourth International advances a system of transitional demands, the essence of which is contained in the fact that ever more openly and decisively they will be directed against the very basis of the bourgeois regime.
+The old "minimal programme" is superseded by the transitional programme, the task of which lies in the systematic mobilization of the masses for the proletarian revolution.